2018ik/2018ik.github.io/_wiki/ministry.markdown

 ## Background

-The ministry is composed of apostles, prophets, evangelists, shepherds and teachers (Acts 13:1, Eph.
-4:11).
-It is the Body in function.
-The ministry is not created by a human or organization process, these ones were gradually manifested by the Lord through their growth in life (Eph.
+The **ministry** is composed of apostles, prophets, evangelists, and shepherds/teachers (Acts 13:1, Eph.
+4:11) and is the Body in function.
+The ministry is not created by a human or organization process; ministers are gradually manifested by the Lord through their growth in life (Eph.
 4:13).

+A person's ministry is their specific function in the Body which should correspond to the one ministry of God.
 Ministry is produced by revelation being burned into us through suffering.
 This is a Christ-ministering service; that is, the objective is to minister Christ.

-Ministry is quite different from gifts and knowledge.
 The ministry is not an individual matter; it is carried out in a corporate way.
 Furthermore, there is no ministry without prayer.
 When Paul told Timothy to "fully accomplish your ministry" (2 Tim.
 4:5) it means to fill up the full measure of your function in the Body.
 This is to do what has been measured out to him.

 ## Cycle